Canon

 Every region of Westeros has a distinct architectural style.
 Study completed projects in your region extensively, noting block palettes, detailing approaches, roof styles, and techniques.
 Prioritize recently completed projects; older builds may not reflect current standards.

-Regional styles are defined in-game in our Repository world:
+Regional styles are defined in-game in the Repository World, which has a full list of regional style warps.

 Worldbuilding